emqx/hocon/SCHEMA.md

 ### Complex value override

 Environment variables are not parsed as plain string, rather as HOCON values.
-This creates the flexibility for overriding config vlaues in different ways:
+This creates the flexibility for overriding config values in different ways:

 * Set individual object paths, for example `export EMQX_MY__KEY__name=zz; export EMQX_MY__KEY__fingers=10`
 * Set the the engire object as escaped HOCON value: `export EMQX_MY__KEY="{name = \"zz\", fingers = 10}"`
 * Load the object from another file `export EMQX_MY__KEY="{\"include /config/my-key-override.conf\"}"`

-Using `{include "path/to/file"}` is extremly useful to override a value with large object or an array.
+Using `{include "path/to/file"}` is extremely useful to override a value with large object or an array.

 NOTE: currently HOCON schema does not support array index (`KEY__1`, `KEY__2` etc) overrides.